yandthj/HPC/docs/Documentation/Viz_Analytics/virtualgl_fastx.md

 FastX provides a means to use a graphical desktop remotely.
 By connecting to a FastX session on a DAV node, users can run graphical applications with a similar experience to running on their workstation.
 Another benefit is that you can disconnect from a FastX connection, go to another location and [reconnect to that same session](#reattaching-fastx-sessions), picking up where you left off.

 ## Connecting to DAV Nodes Using FastX
-NREL users may use the web browser or the FastX desktop client.
+NLR users may use the web browser or the FastX desktop client.
 External users must use the FastX desktop client, or connect to the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html) for the web client.

-??? abstract "NREL On-Site and VPN Users"
+??? abstract "NLR On-Site and VPN Users"
     ### Using a Web Browser

     Launch a web browser on your local machine and connect to [https://kestrel-dav.hpc.nrel.gov](https://kestrel-dav.hpc.nrel.gov).
 After logging in with your HPC username/password you will be able to launch a FastX session by choosing a desktop environment of your choice.
 Either [GNOME](https://www.gnome.org/) or [XFCE](https://www.xfce.org/) are available for use.